 Charlie is an adaptive trial and appellate lawyer who represents clients in high-stakes cases in jurisdictions across the United States.
-As a recent example, he obtained a defense verdict as lead counsel in federal court in Miami in a $50M data-breach case.
+For example, he obtained a defense verdict as lead counsel in federal court in Miami in a $50M data-breach trial that lasted three weeks and eventually resulted in a $1.75M attorney-fee recovery for his client post-trial.
+Charlie has also had two adverse jury verdicts reversed on appeal, including a recent seven-figure verdict out of Dallas County, Texas, in a consumer fraud case where the appellate court reversed the verdict and entered judgment for the client.
 In the past few years he has also obtained defense verdicts as lead counsel in Brooklyn, New York; Portland, Oregon; Northern California; New Jersey; Houston, Texas; and Southern Missouri, among other jurisdictions.
-He has also been lead appellate counsel in consequential cases in state and federal appellate courts.
-These varied experiences allow Charlie to help clients of all sizes and industries to navigate the risks associated with litigation to proactively solve problems in different areas of law.

 Charlie is currently national trial and appellate counsel for a several multinational corporations.
 His subject-matter experience has ranged from the defense of international corporations in antitrust and RICO litigation to federal criminal and civil rights litigation on behalf of those unable to afford representation and all things in between.
 This has included defending complex commercial, consumer protection, mass tort, catastrophic injury/wrongful death, class action and product liability matters for many different industries.

 Charlie also manages entire case dockets under alternative-fee arrangements.
 Charlie’s experience managing case dockets includes serving as in-house counsel overseeing hundreds of cases across the United States.
 These experiences allow Charlie to better understand the bigger picture for clients.